 Comments and suggestions.
 We welcome your comments about this publication and your suggestions for future editions.

-You can send us comments from www.irs.gov/ formspubs.
-Click on "More Information" and then on "Give us feedback. " Or you can write to:
+You can send us comments through IRS.gov/ FormComments.
+Or you can write to:

 Internal Revenue Service Tax Forms and Publications 1111 Constitution Ave.
 NW, IR-6526 Washington, DC 20224